 I always thought of her jigsaw addiction as a quirky, endearing "mom" trait.
 So when I started noticing the puzzles popping up more and more in my daily life, at first I thought I was homesick.
 But as I listened to my friends gush about how jigsaw puzzles helped them relax and unwind, I found myself wondering whether this was an actual trend.

-And just like the adult coloring book craze of 2015, this trend is being driven at least in part by jigsaw puzzles' ability to bust stress.
+And just like the adult colouring book craze of 2015, this trend is being driven at least in part by jigsaw puzzles' ability to bust stress.
 Research suggests that puzzles may help your brain, and even potentially prevent cognitive disorders as you age.
 Anecdotal evidence suggests they help with anxiety.
-They may even help you fall asleep at night, says Jim Horne, Ph.D., professor emeritus of psychophysiology at Loughborough University in England and the author of Sleeplessness.
+They may even help you fall asleep at night, says Dr Jim Horne, professor emeritus of psychophysiology at Loughborough University and the author of Sleeplessness.

 “It’s a bizarre recommendation,” Horne acknowledges, but still advises people try it if they're consistently stressed at night.
 Looking for matching pieces takes your mind off your worries, he says.
 “It’s a great distraction.
 It might sound pointless, but it’s even more pointless to lie there at night thinking about trying to go to sleep."